Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 The Prelude to Trafalgar

-Napoleon’s plan to invade Britain hinged on achieving naval superiority in the English Channel.
-Under Admiral Villeneuve, the French and Spanish fleets were to break the British naval blockade and enable the crossing of the French army.
-However, the British Royal Navy, led by Admiral Horatio Nelson, was determined to thwart Napoleon’s plans and maintain its dominance at sea.
+Napoleon planned to invade Britain after gaining naval superiority in the English Channel.
+The French and Spanish fleet, commanded by Admiral Villeneuve, was to break the British naval blockade to allow the French army to cross.
+The British Royal Navy, under Admiral Horatio Nelson, was determined to prevent Napoleon from achieving his aim and to maintain its own mastery of the seas.

 The Battlefield at Sea